websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 Make the following modifications to `$JBOSS_HOME/standalone/configuration/standalone.xml`:

-1. In the `<jsp-config>` tag, set the Java VM compatibility for Liferay Java source and class files.
-They are compatible with Java 8 by default.
+1. Configure the servlet container to use Java 8 VM compatibility with JSPs.
+Locate the default servlet container `<servlet-container name="default">` in the `<subsystem xmlns="urn:jboss:domain:undertow:12.0" ...` element.
+In the servlet container's `<jsp-config>` element, set `development`, `source-vm`, and `target-vm` attributes like this:

     ```xml
     <jsp-config development="true" source-vm="1.8" target-vm="1.8" />
     ```

 1. Locate the closing `</extensions>` tag.
-Directly beneath that tag, insert these system properties:
+Directly beneath that closing tag, insert the following system properties, if they don't already exist:

     ```xml
     <system-properties>